© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Arbor Low henge, large irregular stone circle, linear bank and bowl barrow is a scheduled monument protected by Historic England under reference 1011087.
 View the official record →

-Arbor Low is a Neolithic henge monument located on the limestone plateau of the White Peak in Derbyshire, dating to approximately 3000 BCE.
+Arbor Low is a Late Neolithic henge monument located near Monyash in the Derbyshire Peak District, dating to approximately 3000 BC.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011087.

 Arbor Low henge, large irregular stone circle, linear bank and bowl barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011087.